laravel/nova-docs/1.0/installation.md

 php artisan migrate
 ```

+After running this command, verify that the `App\Providers\NovaServiceProvider` was added to the `providers` array in your `app` configuration file.
+If it wasn't, you should add it manually.

 That's it!
 Next, you may navigate to your application's `/nova` path in your browser and you should be greeted with the Nova dashboard which includes links to various parts of this documentation.

 :::tip Package Stability